niccoloanceschi/logitPQbound/README.md

 # logitPQbound

 The repository includes the R functions to implement the novel piece-wise qaudratic bound for logistic log-likelihoods from the paper

-* Anceschi, N. and Rigon, T. and Zanella, G. and Durante, D. (2024), [Optimal lower bounds for logistic log-likelihoods](https://arxiv.org/abs/2410.10309), ArXiv.
+* Anceschi, N. Castiglione, C. and Rigon, T. and Zanella, G. and Durante, D. (2025), [Optimal lower bounds for logistic log-likelihoods](https://arxiv.org/abs/2410.10309), ArXiv.

-The `logitPQbound` package can be installed by running the following commands
+The `logitPQbound` package can be installed by running the following R commands

 ```R
 # If the devtools R package is not already installed